10 ways to vary baby led weaning pancakes – sweet and savoury recipes

 Pancakes are great for baby led weaning from the beginning because they’re easy to grab and manage and break apart.
 Everything a baby will eventually end up liking about the whole first foods adventure.
 You can also give them as finger food from 6 months+ if you’re going the traditional weaning route.
 Just cut them into finger shapes after cooking.

 Pancakes are one of the top first foods that babies can’t say no to.
 Want to find out what are the other 5?
-Then join me for a FREE first foods mini-course, which will teach you how to prep these top foods quick and using accessible ingredients.
-Just click the image below.
+Then download my FREE ebook, which will teach you how to prep these top foods quick and using accessible ingredients.

 What can I serve the pancakes with?